0xMiya/Guides/Installation/archlinux.md

 ### Mount partitions

+<span style="color:crimson">Important:</span> Mount the root partition ***first***.
+Create any mountpoints that do not exist yet (/mnt/home, /mnt/boot, ...).

 * Mount /, /home, etc (See table above):

         mount /dev/<root> /mnt

-* Create any remaining mount points (such as /mnt/efi) using mkdir and mount their corresponding volumes.
+* Mount ESP for use together with a boot loader:

+        mount <esp> /mnt/efi

+* Or mount ESP to be directly booted:

+        mount <esp> /mnt/boot

+    <span style="color:orange">Note:</span> If you use a bootloader, in most cases you should mount the esp to /mnt/efi. ([systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/)).
+    If you want to boot directly without having to use a bootloader, mount it to /mnt/boot.
+    If you want to use systemd-boot, I highly recommend you mounting it to /mnt/boot.
+Trust me: It's the easiest way.

-* Enable swap:
+* Enable swap (If you created a swap partition):

         swapon /dev/<swap-partition>

 ## Installation

 * Edit /etc/pacman.d/mirrorlist
-Note: The higher a mirror is placed in the list, the higher its priority.
+<span style="color:orange">Note:</span> The higher a mirror is placed in the list, the higher its priority.

 * Install essential packages

+    For example:

         pacstrap /mnt base base-devel linux linux-firmware linux-headers man-db man-pages vim git dhcpcd zsh

-Instead of the linux kernel you can also install linux-lts, linux-zen, ... there are a lot more (Check the [archwiki](https://wiki.archlinux.org/index.php/Kernel))
+Instead of the linux kernel you can also install linux-lts, linux-zen, ... there are a lot more (Check the [archwiki](https://wiki.archlinux.org/index.php/Kernel)).

 ## Configure the system